rpgreview/papersandpaychecks/cow-orkers.md

 ### 5.3.3 The Box

 For a few days you have been detained in the dark of a small solitary cell, where there is just enough room to sit, but not to stand or lie down.
-You start off the story having suffered the equivalent of 3 attacks from a STR 12 opponent, represent the various cramps from not being able to stretch, along with 6 mental attacks from a WIS 10 opponent, representing the assault om the mind that being constrained in such a manner causes.
+You start off the story having suffered the equivalent of 3 attacks from a STR 12 (+1) opponent, represent the various cramps from not being able to stretch, along with 6 mental attacks from a WIS 10 opponent, representing the assault om the mind that being constrained in such a manner causes.

 Note that you can die or go insane from these physical and mental bruises.
 If this is so, it is game over.
 Whilst improbable when you are starting the adventure, you may find that the accumulated bruises have taken their toll.
+If you have been beaten unconscious on your return to The Box, you will start this section again barely conscious with an accumulated 8 bruises - one more and your unconscious again.

 Finally, you have been let out.
 Squinting in the sunlight, you are motioned towards a Sungri-58 truck by a guard, where you can see several other prisoners that have been bundled in.
 What do you do?